 When your dog feels better, his attitude and energy level will follow suit.

-What Can I Do At Home If My Dog Has Acid Reflux?
+What Can I Do at Home for Dogs with Acid Reflux?

-There are actually several DIY treatments you can try if you suspect your dog is suffering from reflux.
+There are actually several DIY treatments you can try at home for dogs with acid reflux.

 As we mentioned earlier, pureed pumpkin is a great starting place.
 You can buy it already processed in the can or, if you’re more frugally-minded, you can even make it yourself and save some money.